mioara mandea - research gravity

 Gravity field

-With my co-authors, I have demonstrated, for the first time, that flows in the Earth’s core can have a gravity signature in satellite data.
-For decades, man has dreamt of exploring the deep Earth and particularly its core, but to go there following Jules Verne’s “Journey to the centre of the Earth” is just fantasy.
-The techniques of surface geophysics have allowed us to investigate the Earth’s core indirectly.
-In recent years a wealth of information has been gained about core dynamics thanks to the interpretation of magnetic field variations recorded by ground observatories and satellites; large scale material flows have thus been inferred.
-This result opens up the possibility of studying core dynamics with additional geophysical data sets besides those of magnetism, geodesy and seismology.
-Much should be gained in the future from joint analyses of these independent sources of information.
+Together with my co-authors, I have demonstrated for the first time that flows within the Earth's core can produce a detectable gravity signature in satellite measurements.
+For decades, humanity has dreamed of exploring the deep Earth, particularly its core.
+While the idea of embarking on a Jules Verne-style "Journey to the Centre of the Earth" remains purely fantastical, surface geophysics has provided a means to indirectly investigate the core.
+Recent advances in our understanding of core dynamics have been driven by the interpretation of magnetic field variations observed by ground-based observatories and satellites, revealing large-scale material flows.
+This discovery opens the door to studying core dynamics using additional geophysical data beyond magnetism, geodesy, and seismology.
+In the future, much could be gained from combining these independent datasets to create a more complete picture of the Earth’s interior.